 You'll begin your degree with core modules including German Studies (Intensive for Beginners or Advanced) and Introduction to Theatre Studies.
-In your second year, you will follow courses in German Language Oral Skills, German Language Written Skills and the core German culture course, Becoming German: Identity Formation in Modern German Society and Culture.
+In your second year, you will follow courses in German Language Oral and Written Skills, and the core German culture course, Becoming German: Post-War German-Language, Culture and Identities.
 You can also take courses on Post-war European Playwrights, Performance Composition, Media and Performance or TV Drama and take a Work Placement through a dedicated module.

 You will spend your third year abroad and this will make a major contribution to your command of the language, while deepening your intercultural sensitivity.
 You will then finish your degree back at Lancaster by taking modules such as Contemporary European Theatre, Applied Theatre Practice, Literature and Fame in Contemporary Germany along with further German Language Oral and Written modules.